mosesmmoisebidth/p2p-project/README.md

 | Grafana dashboards | https://p2p-grafana.moses.it.com | Visualizations for performance & business metrics |
 | Prometheus metrics | https://p2p-prometheus.moses.it.com | Raw metrics scraped from Django |

+<h2>Note: This is a High Level Detailed Project Combined if you want to set it up locally i advise you to clone the Backend: https://github.com/mosesmmoisebidth/procure-to-pay.git; Frontend: https://github.com/mosesmmoisebidth/ist-procure-to-pay-client.git; Documentation: https://github.com/mosesmmoisebidth/p2p-docs.git; </h2>
+<h3>For a detailed documentation on the Project visit this Documentation: https://mosesmmoisebidth.github.io/p2p-docs/</h3>

 ### 2.1 Demo credentials (click to reveal)

 _Internal demo credentials shared only within the Smart P2P dev team._